-- (vi) if, during the period of self-quarantine: - (A) the period for which the person is required to self-quarantine under subclause (iii) expires during the period in which the person is awaiting the result of a test required by subclause (i), the period of self-quarantine is extended until the person receives a negative SARS-CoV-2 test result; and - (B) if the person receives a negative SARS-CoV-2 test result and: - 1. the period for which the person is required to selfquarantine under subclause (iii) has not expired, the person must continue to self-quarantine under subclause (iii) for the remainder of that period; and - 2. the period for which the person is required to selfquarantine under subclause (iii) (as extended under either or both of subclauses (v) and (vi)(A)) has expired, the person may cease self-quarantining immediately; and - (vii) if the person leaves the premises described in subclause (iii) in accordance with subclause (iv) during the period of self-quarantine under subclause (iii), wear a face covering in all: - (A) indoor public places; and - (B) outdoor public places; and - (C) vehicles, if the person is in a vehicle with any other person (unless the other person ordinarily resides with the person), - (D) unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person; - (b) under subclause (2), that person must, in addition to the obligations in subclause (3): - (i) subject to subclause (ii), get tested for SARS-CoV-2: - (A) within 7 days of the day the person enters Victoria; and - (B) during the period that is 12 to 14 days from the day the person enters Victoria; and - (ii) if the person is a worker at an offshore petroleum or gas storage facility who cannot reasonably get tested for SARS-CoV-2 while working, get tested for SARS-CoV-2 within 72 hours of the time the person first enters Victoria during each specified worker (other) permit or specified worker (exclusive outdoor activities) permit validity period in subclause (6); and
+- (vi) if, during the period of self-quarantine: - (A) the period for which the person is required to self-quarantine under subclause (iii) expires during the period in which the person is awaiting the result of a test required by subclause (i), the period of self-quarantine is extended until the person receives a negative SARS-CoV-2 test result; and - (B) if the person receives a negative SARS-CoV-2 test result and: - 1. the period for which the person is required to selfquarantine under subclause (iii) has not expired, the person must continue to self-quarantine under subclause (iii) for the remainder of that period; and - 2. the period for which the person is required to selfquarantine under subclause (iii) (as extended under either or both of subclauses (v) and (vi)(A)) has expired, the person may cease self-quarantining immediately; and - (vii) if the person leaves the premises described in subclause (iii) in accordance with subclause (iv) during the period of self-quarantine under subclause (iii), wear a face covering in all: - (A) indoor public places; and - (B) outdoor public places; and - (C) vehicles, if the person is in a vehicle with any other person (unless the other person ordinarily resides with the person), unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person;

+- (5) A specified worker (single entry) permit: - (a) is valid for 14 days from the date the person first enters Victoria (unless revoked earlier); and